What is reinforcement learning?

 The example above is useful for understanding the fundamental principles of reinforcement learning, but gaming environments, no matter how large, only offer limited scope for learning and rarely offer anything meaningful beyond simple testing.

-However, success is not always easily translated into real-world use cases, particularly as it relies on a system of reward and failure states that are often ambiguous in reality.
+Success is not always easily translated into real-world use cases, particularly as it relies on a system of reward and failure states that are often ambiguous in reality.
 Tasking an agent with solving a particular challenge within tight parameters is one thing, but creating a realistic simulation that's applicable for everyday use is far harder.

 The future of machine learning?